centreon/centreon-documentation/en/api/map-api.md

 ---
-id: api
+id: map-api
-title: API (beta)
+title: Data presentation API (beta)
 ---

-If you want to automate standard views creation or maintenance, you may use the Centreon MAP API.
+If you want to automate standard views creation or maintenance, you may use the Centreon MAP extension API.

 With this API, in beta version, you can create/update/delete standard views.
 To be able to use the API, the account you use needs to have one